freshjuice-dev/freshjuice.dev/_content/blog/2024-09-20-our-autumn-big-new-release/index.md

 ---
 title: "Autumn Big Release - v2.0.0"
 desc: "We are proud to announce a big update for us this Autumn!
 The theme is now on its second version, using a fresh new licence.
 Game-changing news for devs!"
-tags: ["FreshJuice", "ProductUpdate", "StayFresh", "NewModules"]
+tags: ["FreshJuice", "Product Update", "Stay Fresh", "New Modules"]
 author: zapalblizh
 ---

 We are proud to announce a big update for FreshJuice!
-The theme is now on its second version ([v2.0.0](https://github.com/freshjuice-dev/freshjuice-hubspot-theme/releases/tag/v2.0.0)), using a fresh new licence.
+The theme is now on its [second major release](https://github.com/freshjuice-dev/freshjuice-hubspot-theme/releases/tag/v2.0.0), using a fresh [MIT licence](https://github.com/freshjuice-dev/freshjuice-hubspot-theme/blob/main/LICENSE).
 Game-changing news for devs!

 <img src="./cat-drinking.jpg" alt="Cat drinking drink using straw" class="img md:float-right md:ml-14" eleventy:widths="320">

-**Attention to all developers!** FreshJuice so far, since its release, has been using the licence [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+**Attention to all developers!** FreshJuice so far, since its release, has been using the [GPLv3 licence](https://www.gnu.org/licenses/gpl-3.0.en.html).
 However, we've wanted to give devs and users of our product more freedom when it comes to modifying and updating it for themselves.
-Therefore, we have switched to the [MIT](https://mit-license.org/) licence.
+Therefore, we have switched to the [MIT licence](https://mit-license.org/).

 This allows devs to do things such as: